 As a new camper, you quickly realise that there is nothing better an established camper likes to do than talk about camping.
 Well, other than actually camping of course… and it probably won’t come as much of a surprise to learn that the most important bit of kit that you will need is the tent.

 Different types of camper will need different tents of course, but as a family camper, the most important thing I look for is space.
-Always go for a tent that has more berths than people that will be using it if you can.
+Always go for a family tent that has more berths than people that will be using it if you can.
 There are usually only three of us but I tend to look at four or five berth tents to give us plenty of space in the bedroom pods, as well as enough living space for us to be comfortable even if the weather is bad and we need to stay inside with our son.

 It is also a good idea to think about where you might cook in the event of bad weather.
 Cooking inside the tent is not a good idea so some kind of shelter for cooking under is a must.
 A simple tarp will provide plenty of shelter for this.
 This can also act as a way of stopping rain water running into your tent when you’re entering or leaving in heavy rain.

 A great tent to consider is the Regatta Vanern tunnel tent.
-This comes as a four or six person tent and even the four person one is spacious enough to suit my family.
+This comes as a four or six person tent and even the four person tent is spacious enough to suit my family.
 It has some great features, the darker bedroom pods would appeal to anyone that has younger children as it helps to stop the very early morning sun disturbing you and may help to keep you all in bed longer.

 Most tents have storage pockets on the front of the bedroom pods, but one of the plus points with this tent is that two of them are actually inside the bedroom pod itself.
-They’re at a good height to reach to store things in, particularly if you prefer to sleep on a camp-bed.
+They’re at a good height to reach to store things in, particularly if you prefer to sleep on a camp bed.

 At the front of the tent is a small canopy area which provides that all important shelter for cooking and keeping rainwater at bay.
 For those of you that have already seen my previous blog, you’ll know that I need my electric hook up, and thankfully, there is the all important cable entry point so don’t forget to pack those straighteners! 😉